PaoloRibeca/KPop/README.md

 In addition, a small helper program is provided:
 * [`KPop-hash2kmer`](#45-kpop-hash2kmer).
 It performs the inverse of `KPopCount`'s hashing: it reads *k*-mer hashes (one per line) &mdash; such as the ones appearing as row names in the spectra and databases produced by the other programs &mdash; and back-translates them into the corresponding sequences.
 This is useful, for instance, to find out which *k*-mers have been selected, or are most relevant, after an analysis.
+* [`KPop-autotuner`](#46-kpop-autotuner).
+It finds a partition of a database of spectra without being told what to look for, running the whole de-novo pipeline in one go: a projection to embed the spectra in, a Monte-Carlo search for the partition that best fits them, and then the loop that feeds the partition back to define the projection and searches again, until the two agree.
+It refuses to return a partition of a set that does not fall into groups, rather than returning one that would say more about the criterion than about the data.

 ### 3.1.
 General design